-- Management's estimate of the allowance for uncollectible loans is based on management's evaluation of the collectability of the outstanding receivables, including historical loss experience and economic conditions. - Management's estimate of the depreciable lives and estimated residual value of capital assets is based on the estimated useful length of individual assets and is estimated on a straight-line basis.

-- Management's estimate of the value of the King's Fuel and Alamo Sites included in land held for development and the lack of impairment thereof, is based on an appraisal by a third-party appraiser. - Management's estimate of the discount rate used to calculate leases receivable is based on the rate that the Corporation would charge and is consistent with historical rates charged by the Corporation under its revolving loan program.
+- Management's estimate of the allowance for uncollectible loans is based on management's evaluation of the collectability of the outstanding loan receivables, including historical loss experience and economic conditions. - Management's estimate of the depreciable lives and estimated residual value of capital assets is based on the estimated useful length of individual assets and is estimated on a straight-line basis. - Management's estimate of the discount rate used in the calculation of leases receivable and the related deferred inflows of resources is based on the rate that the Corporation would charge and is consistent with historical rates charged by the Corporation under its revolving loan program.